mixel-music/mixel-music/README.md

 <a href="requirements.txt"><img src="https://img.shields.io/badge/Python-3.9+-211951?style=flat-square&labelColor=211951"></a>

 > [!NOTE]
-> **As I’m focusing on preparing for the CSAT (Korean SAT) in November 2024, I will need to dedicate more time to my studies.
+> **As I'm focusing on preparing for the CSAT (Korean SAT) in November 2024, I will need to dedicate more time to my studies.
 Therefore, the development may be delayed until then.**

 **mixel-music** is an open-source, self-hosted music streaming application developed with Python and Svelte.
 It offers fast performance, a simple yet attractive UI, and broad device compatibility, ensuring a consistent music experience across various platforms.

-* This is my first time using JavaScript, TypeScript and Svelte.
+* This is my first time using JavaScript, TypeScript, and Svelte.
 Also, I have little experience doing backend development using Python.
-  * There may be many areas that need improvement.
+  * So there may be many areas that need improvement.
 Feedback is always welcome.

 <img src=".github/album-list.png" width="850">
 <img src=".github/album-info.png" width="850">